DWARF, FORK-MARKED, AND MOUSE LEMURS

 CONSERVATION STATUS: CRITICALLY ENDANGERED

-The Gerp’s mouse lemur is only found in the Sahafina forest and surrounding secondary forests in eastern Madagascar.
-The region is a mix of dense lowland forest and formerly logged woodlands now in recovery.
-This area of the island nation is particularly humid due to its placement in between the Indian Ocean…
+The Gerp’s mouse lemur is found only in the Sahafina forest and surrounding “savoka” (fallow farmland with cultivated trees) in eastern Madagascar.
+The Sahafina forest is a mix of dense evergreen lowland forest and formerly logged woodland currently in the process of recovering.
+The latter type of forest is also…

 LEARN MORE ABOUT GERP’S MOUSE LEMURS